zhehaowang/themistalkles/README.md

 # themistalkles

-Scrape user public data to gain insights and produce a profile
+(Ultimate) goal: scrape user public data to gain insights and produce a profile.

+### What it does

+Instagram automation: (daily cron) log in as my user, switch to 'activity' -> 'following', and collect the text feeds since 1 day ago, and store them in `./src/feeds/`, in [a structured format](src/parse.t.py#L40)

 ### Setup